 On the other hand, while drivers tend to drive less as densities increase, this reduction can be offset by more drivers competing for the same road space.
 Therefore, in the absence of robust transportation alternatives, higher population densities can exacerbate congestion.3 The majority of travel in the MAPA TMA for the foreseeable future will continue to be done by motor vehicle, since this occurs even in metro areas with robust alternative transportation options.
-Consequently, attempts to create a more balanced transportation system should not impede the regional goal of maximizing accessibility and mobility or ignore the reality that the.
+Consequently, attempts to create a more balanced transportation system should not impede the regional goal of maximizing accessibility and mobility.